ggcenter/trakt-api-wrapper/readme.md

 ## Instantiating the Trakt API Wrapper

 The API Wrapper needs one dependency.
-The `NNTmux\Trakt\Auth` class, that in turn depends on `NNTmux\Trakt\Provider\TraktProvider` The `TraktProvider` holds your client id, secret and your redirect url.
+The `TraktPHPApi\Trakt\Auth` class, that in turn depends on `TraktPHPApi\Trakt\Provider\TraktProvider` The `TraktProvider` holds your client id, secret and your redirect url.
 To make an Auth object:

  ```PHP